44 X 20: Pickler, Pickled…

 The only difference, to date, in recreational versus competitive courts are the stands for spectators:

 And the professional game is spreading very rapidly in North America with the Professional Pickleball Association (PPA) and the very new Major League Pickleball or National Pickleball League with 24 sponsored teams and 96 players competing for a total of 5 million dollars; games are played most commonly outdoors in Arizona, California, Florida, and Georgia.
 There are two global organizations governing the sport, the International Pickleball Federation and the World Pickleball Federation.
-The pro game is in its infancy with average annual salaries of $47,500 US; equipment company sponsorship, demonstration events, and pro pickleball vacation packages (big name players, like Ben Johns, touted as the world’s best player, host PB players in vacation locations like Croatia, Costa Rica etc through companies like Pickleball Getaways).
+The pro game is in its infancy with average annual salaries of $47,500 US; equipment company sponsorship, demonstration events, and pro pickleball vacation packages (big name players, like Ben Johns, touted as the world’s best male player, host PB players in vacation locations like Croatia, Costa Rica etc through companies like Pickleball Getaways).
 Ben, his brother, Collin (also his doubles’ playing partner), and two other pros run Pickleball 360, a online site that features over 140 instructional videos available for a monthly subscription fee.
 I subscribe to a Spotify PB podcast called Pickleball Tips – 4.0 to Pro that features regular tips geared to my playing level.
 Professional tournaments’ videos are widely available on sites like youtube – a recent mixed doubles’ finals can be seen here.

 In passing, one of the female players in the latter video is Anna Leigh Waters, currently, at 16 years of age regarded as the best female player in the sport.
 My main point about the pro PB game is that it is both a reflector of PB popularity and a key variable in the growth and dispersion of the game.
 It remains to be seen if live televised games will attract a significant audience; broadcasters of the pro games gradually are becoming more adept although currently, they spend a lot of time explaining basics of the game because it is so new and the audiences’ knowledge of the game might be very limited.
 At the same time, the quality of the visual broadcasts, for the most part, are superb in terms of being able to watch the game up-close, or see shot replays etc. The inevitable commercialization of the game is resplendent in the image of the currently ongoing 2023 US Open 7th annual championships below.
-Notice the inevitable sponsor signage on the court perimeter…
+Notice the ubiquitous sponsor signage on the court perimeter…

 Some professional courts even feature large projection screens at the back of each end of the court, ones that can electronically blast out font-stylized messages like ‘WOW’ when a player hits a great shot.
 Such spectator-focused screens are common in stadiums and arenas in professional team sports.
-Personally, I think the signs and screens create a less than desirable landscape ensemble for the sport and yet paying sponsors want their ads highly visible.
+Personally, I think the signs and screens create a less than desirable landscape ensemble for the sport and yet, understandably, paying sponsors want their ads highly visible.

 There are some 37 million pickleball players in the US alone, with 10,000 courts.
 In Canada, there are about a million active PB players, by some estimates this represents a 3-fold increase in just over a year.
 Devout players in Canada have to find community centres, churches, schools, and other venues during colder months whereas the southern states’ climate fosters year-round outdoor play.
 The vaunted title of pickleball capital of the world belongs to Naples, Florida where the East Naples Community Park boasts 60 outdoor courts with lights: